myrthereuver/ExpertInteractionsZeroShotSexism/README.md

 (1) Qualtrics templates for the survey are stored in the folder "qualtrics".
 These contain both .qsf files (importable in Qualtrics) and PDF files showing the overall survey flow for reimplementation in other platforms.

-(2) A Python notebook used to analyze the data, using the following package versioning:
+(2) Python notebook xxxx.ipynb used to analyze the data, using the following package versioning:

 **Data:**
 An anonymized version of the survey results is called "xxxx.csv".